By Gage Nutter

 There is just something about the town of Amherst, Mass. for Springfield College men’s basketball.

-Springfield’s most historic win up until Wednesday night was undoubtedly their one-point victory over Julius “Dr. J” Erving and his UMass Redmen back on Feb.
+Springfield’s most historic win up until Wednesday night was undoubtedly its one-point victory over Julius “Dr. J” Erving and his UMass Redmen back on Feb.
 16th 1971.

 The Pride’s 71-70 win on Wednesday night against No. 1 Amherst College might not usurp the defeat of the electric Erving and the Redmen, but it is undoubtedly in the conversation.